Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q101.
 The team has an incomplete story at the end of the sprint and wants to claim partial credit for the work completed.
 What should you do?

 - [ ] Ask the Product Owner to accept the storyy with the promise that the team will complete it in the next sprint
-- [ ] Ask them to slice the story to reflect the work done and the work to be done
+- [ ] Ask them to slice the story to reflect the work done and the work to be donef
 - [x] Ask the product owner to revise the acceptance criteria so it can be accepted and counted
 - [ ] explain that, in Agile, working software is the primary measure of progress.
 Then help...